shristipradhan/shristipradhan.github.io/_posts/2024-01-04-Install-Git-macOS.md

 date:   2024-01-04
 excerpt: "Install Git on macOS"
 tag: false
-project: false
 comments: false
 ---

 Install Git using Homebrew:

-Here's easy steps to get git running on your macOS using [Homebrew] (https://brew.sh/), a popular package manager for macOS.
+Easy steps to get git running on your macOS using [Homebrew] (https://brew.sh/), a popular package manager for macOS.

 1. Open Terminal on your macOS.
 2. If you don't have Homebrew, install using: